danhuang0909/nt_database/README.md

 If you have any questions or wish to discuss potential collaborations, please feel free to contact us at [danhuang2018dana@gmail.com].
 We look forward to hearing from you!

 Thank you for your interest in our research.
 We hope these data resources will contribute to your academic pursuits.

+## Citation
+Huang, Dan.
+"Profiling of Alternative Splicing in Cancer."
+Doctoral dissertation, The Chinese University of Hong Kong, 2018.